cdap-guides/cdap-spark-guide/README.rst

 Iterative Data Processing with Apache Spark
 ====================================================================

-`Apache Spark <https://spark.apache.org/>`_ is very popular engine to perform in-memory cluster computing for Hadoop.
+`Apache Spark <https://spark.apache.org/>`_ is a very popular engine to perform in-memory cluster computing for Apache Hadoop.
 In this guide, you will learn how to run Apache Spark programs with CDAP.

 What You Will Build
 -------------------

-You will build a `CDAP application <http://docs.cdap.io/cdap/current/en/dev-guide.html#applications>`_ that exposes REST API to take in web page’s backlinks information and serve out the `PageRank <http://en.wikipedia.org/wiki/PageRank>`_ for the known web pages.
+You will build a `CDAP application <http://docs.cdap.io/cdap/current/en/dev-guide.html#applications>`_ that exposes a REST API to take in web pages' backlinks information and serve out the `PageRank <http://en.wikipedia.org/wiki/PageRank>`_ for the known web pages.
 You will:

-* Build a CDAP `Spark <http://docs.cdap.io/cdap/2.5.0/en/dev-guide.html#spark-beta-standalone-cdap-only>`_ program that computes PageRank of the web pages
+* Build a CDAP `Spark <http://docs.cdap.io/cdap/2.5.0/en/dev-guide.html#spark-beta-standalone-cdap-only>`_ program that computes the PageRank of the web pages
-* Build a `Service <http://docs.cdap.io/cdap/current/en/dev-guide.html#services>`_ to receive backlinks data and serve PageRank computation results over HTTP
+* Build a `Service <http://docs.cdap.io/cdap/current/en/dev-guide.html#services>`_ to receive backlinks data and serve the PageRank computation results over HTTP
-* Use `Dataset <http://docs.cdap.io/cdap/current/en/dev-guide.html#datasets>`_ to store input data
+* Use a `Dataset <http://docs.cdap.io/cdap/current/en/dev-guide.html#datasets>`_ to store input data
-* Use Dataset as input and output for Spark program
+* Use a Dataset as input and output for the Spark program

 What You Will Need
 ------------------